Suraj151/esp8266-framework/README.md

 These are static html pages that split into header, middle and footer sections.
 At the time of sending http response we gathers them to form a complete html page.

-**Features**
+## Features

 Esp8266 has many built in features that will be useful in network applications.
 Those features are added with Ewings Framework structure.

 * **NAT :**
 Network address translation (NAT) is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 With this feature we can extend station network ( network that has active internet ) range.

     from v2.6.^ arduino has provided initial support example of NAT with lwip v2 variant.

     before that lwip 1.4 is used to enable napt ( network address & port transform ) feature but with some customizations in lwip1.4. you can test it just rename ".....esp8266/tools/sdk/lwip" with ".....esp8266/tools/sdk/lwip.org" and copy lwip folder ( in this repo ) there. do not forget to select lwip 1.4 compile from source variant in arduino tools option while building also make required changes in config/Common.h file regarding lwip feature.

+    By default this feature is active.

 * **MESH :**
 This feature easily possible with esp8266 esponow feature.
 Ewings stack provided basic espnow service to make this available in application where mesh network is required.
 The basic motive to bring this feature is connectivity.

-**Utilities**
+## Utilities

 This common section is made to support/help all other section in their operations.
 This section consists of some most vital libraries that enable services to run in background/periodically.
 This section is the base for all other section hence all other services are dependent on this section.